nicksarantinoudis/simulink_dt/README.md

 "Development of an Application Framework for Digital Twin-Driven Intelligent Autonomous Vehicles" doctoral dissertation by Nikolaos M. Sarantinoudis.

-In order to use these Simulink models, the following requirements have to be met:
+In order to use these Simulink models in order to recreate the experimetns describes in the aforementioned dissertation, the following requirements have to be met:

 | Tool   | Version |
 | ------------- | ------------- |